absolunet/swiv/wiki/gee/singletons/event-service.md

 /**
  * @method subscribe
  *
+ * Subscribe to a given event and register the callback to execute when the event fires.
+ *
  * @param {string} event The event name to subscribe to.
  * @param {function} callack The callback to execute when the subscribed event is triggered.
  *